arsimsusuri/wikipedia-vandalism-analyzer/README.md

  `<output_base_directory>/randomforest/all-samples/`
  - for classifier `Trees:RandomForest` using uniform distributed training set it will save plots and curve files to `<output_base_directory>/randomforest/uniform/`

+**Building prediction analysis data for configured features:**

+    $ rake build:feature_analysis

+This task creates csv-files with each feature's prediction data.
+These files are used in the `build:feature_analysis_plots` task.

+**Plotting the feature analysis data to pdf curve files:**

+    $ rake build:feature_analysis_plots

+This rake task produces gnuplot plots as cropped pdf files.
+Curves are created for absolute and normalized prediction data.
+This task runs the `build:feature_analysis` task if the data is not yet avaliable.

-Evaluate the configured classifier (over all samples):
+**Evaluate the configured classifier (over all samples):**

     $ rake classifier_evaluation

-Evaluate the configured classifier with equally distributed (down-sampled) datasets:
+**Evaluate the configured classifier with equally distributed (down-sampled) datasets:**

     $ rake classifier_evaluation EQUALLY_DISTRIBUTED=true

-Classify Wikipedia pages in xml format:
+**Classify Wikipedia pages in xml format:**

     $ rake classify FILE=file_name.xml